 Built-in Wi-Fi and NFC will allow easy wireless connectivity if you like easy live sharing and remote control.
 The Canon E.O.S.
 Rebel T7 has a wide field depth and a good aperture range of f/6.0 that will both eradicate any chance of blur shots and create sharp images.

 This camera is made with beginner wildlife photographers in mind.
-It is able to auto-adjust white balance and high and even low lighting conditions that come with the wild.
+It can auto-adjust white balance and high and even low lighting conditions that come with the wild.

-Unfortunately just like the last camera reviewed the LCD is sharp and clear but rigid and immobile.
+Unfortunately, just like the last camera review, the LCD is sharp and clear but rigid and immobile.
 Additionally, 3 frames per second burst rate is slow compared to other cameras in this review.

-If you like autofocus on video you will also be disadvantaged because this camera lacks an autofocus option for video.
-Finally, its price is really affordable especially when you factor in its efficiency and diversity for wildlife photography.
+If you like autofocus on video, you will also be disadvantaged because this camera lacks an autofocus option for video.
+Finally, its price is affordable, especially when you factor in its efficiency and diversity for wildlife photography.

 - 32.5 Megapixel CMOS (APS-C) sensor